kunalchandan/Kiss_Consume/README.md

 * Save all pages of the issue in sequential order
 * zip/rar into a .cbr or .cbz format

+Although not all features have been tested, this crawler is officially complete.
 ## Usage

 ```